 Once characters in Baldur’s Gate hit level 3 they get to choose between some subclasses.
 For the barbarian, this includes the Berserker, The Wildheart, or the Wild Magic Subclass.
 Let’s take a glance at what these classes mean for the playthrough.

-Bard
+2. Bard

 The Bard makes use of light armor and has charisma as their primary stat.
 The fighting style for the bard is more so in the backlines and are a fairly decent support character that can boost the rolls of their allies.
-The bard uses a wide variety of spells including support and attack spells.

 The bard uses simple weapons as they’re more so spell casters.
 These include Crossbows, longswords, rapiers, and shortswords.
 These weapons require another stat the bards are proficient at which is dexterity.